SAM STONE

 Joss Stone

-Both John Prine and Steve Goodman owe their first record contract to this song.
-That happened following the day Paul Anka met Kris Kristofferson on a mutual flight to Chicago.
-Paul had just recorded one of Kris's songs so they ended up swapping tickets for the shows they were giving in town.
-Paul's in an expensive lounge, Kris in a club with Steve Goodman supporting, who impressed Paul Anka, both with his own song City Of New Orleans and with Sam Stone. written by his friend the mailman, by coincidence performing that same night in a club nearby, where the night ended, with the successful result for both Steve Goodman and John Prine.
+Both John Prine and Steve Goodman owe their first record contract to this song, signed following the day Paul Anka met Kris Kristofferson on a mutual flight to Chicago.
+Paul had just recorded one of Kristofferson's songs so they ended up swapping tickets for the shows they were giving in town.
+Paul's in an expensive lounge, Kris in a club with Steve Goodman supporting.
+Paul Anka was inpressed, both by Steve's song City Of New Orleans and Sam Stone, written by his friend John Prine, by coincidence performing that same night in a club nearby.
+So that's where they all ended up, changing the life-course of both Goodman and Prine.

 Contact